plasticuproject/reasons/README.md

 ## Usage
 When bot is active in server, just type "$inspire". <br />
-or type "xmas" for a Christmas themed message.
+or type "$xmas" for a Christmas themed message.